Don't Wake Me Up

 I sit up, looking towards the door.
 I don't want to stay in this silence any longer.
 I stand, making my way towards the door.
 I step out into the hall and start walking slowly, no particular place in mind yet.
 Perhaps I will visit Aragorn.
 The sun is setting and the shadows are growing longer as the minutes slip slowly by, each second bringing Middle Earth one step closer to its doom unless we prevail.
 The game is stacked against us, it seems, but I must have hope.
 We can't fail.

 A shadow moves slightly, darting left.
 I glance up to see a monstrous creature leaping down at me.
 I have no weapons so I dive out of the way and it lands with a thud before advancing menacingly.
 I leap back, my back hitting a wall painfully and sink down to my knees, my death approaching silently.
 An orcish assassin, unheard of up until now.
 I didn't even think it was possible.
 I close my eyes, my breath catching in my throat.
-It can't end like this!
-But it certainly looks like it's about to.
+It can't end like this.

 I walk down the near silent halls, clean and unarmed for the first time since I arrived here.
 Soon, my magic will no longer be a threat and everything will be a bit more normal.
 As I sigh contentedly and turn a corner my heart stops.

 An orc looms menacingly over Frodo, sword raised and poised to strike.
 I have mere seconds to react and then I feel myself get shoved aside, except my body didn't move.
 I watch as I raise a hand and with a single word a bolt of white lightning erupts from my fingertips, hitting the orc squarely and throwing him back.
 He hits a wall, electricity arcing through his body as he convulses.
-I feel light headed, my body tingly as I turn towards Frodo who is staring at me with wide, terrified eyes.
+I feel light headed, my body tingly and I turn towards Frodo, who is staring at me with eyes wide.
 I take a shuddering step and fall, my legs giving out.
 I collapse onto the floor and everything goes black.

 My eyes open and look around.
 I'm in the room Galadriel provided for me and I see the fellowship talking in hushed voices on the balcony, except for Aragorn, who stands by my side.